rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

           rewrite ^/(.\*) http://domain1.com/$1 permanent;

-Each configuration starts slightly differently, but the same principle applies - that particular virtual host will respond to queries for 'domain1.com' and 'www.domain1.com'.
+Each configuration starts slightly differently, but the same principle applies: that particular virtual host responds to queries for `domain1.com` and `www.domain1.com`.

-### Multiple domains

-So, serving different content for different domains is as simple as adding another virtual host.
+To serve different content for different domains, you add another virtual host.

-Let's say you have a subdomain called 'blog.domain1.com' serving a blog.
+For example, you have a subdomain called blog.domain1.com that is serving a blog.

-The basic creation process would be to create a folder in your public_html folder with the relevant files (let's say a Wordpress install).
+First you create a folder in your public_html folder with the relevant files for the blog (for example, a WordPress installation).

-A virtual host would be created with the server_name or ServerName as 'blog.domain1.com' which would be configured to point to the blog files and folders in your public_html folder.
+Then you create a virtual host with the `server_name` or `ServerName` specified as `blog.domain1.com` and configure it to point to the blog files and folders in your `public_html` folder.

+For more information on virtual hosts, use the Apache document [Name-base Virtual Hosts](https://httpd.apache.org/docs/2.4/vhosts/name-based.html)

 ### Troubleshooting

 This section shows you how to troubleshoot problems with Apache name-based virtual host configurations.

-It will show you useful commands for testing your virtual host configuration, how to interpret their output, and how they help fix common virtual host configuration problems.
+It provides useful commands for testing your virtual host configuration, describes how to interpret their output, and describes how they help fix common virtual host configuration problems.

 #### Restart Apache

-Before we make a start on learning to diagnose your issue, make sure that you have restarted Apache since the last changes you made to your Apache configuration files:
+Before you can diagnose an issue, ensure that you have restarted Apache since the last time you made changes to your Apache configuration files:

-- For Red Hat derived distributions use:
+- For Red Hat distributions use:

         sudo /usr/sbin/httpd -k restart

-- For Debian derived distributions use:
+- For Debian distributions use:

         sudo /usr/sbin/apache2 -k restart

-If Apache gives you any warning or error message, make a note of it for the moment because we're first going to take a look at a diagnostic command that's used to check your virtual host configuration.
+If Apache gives you a warning or error message, note it for later.
+Your next step is to get information about the virtual host configuration.

-All the examples that follow assume you have created two virtual hosts: vh1.example.com and vh2.example.com.

-We're now ready to make a start, run the following command on the webserver:
+#### Get a configuration report

+Run the `-S` command on the web server to check your virtual host configuration

 - For Red Hat derived distributions use: